 - Medicare: The Centers for Medicare and Medicaid Services (CMS) lifted their telehealth restrictions and are now paying for Medicare telehealth services allowed by State law.
 According to CMS, these visits are considered the same as in-person visits and will be paid for as such.

 - Private Insurance: Some states have required that private insurance companies reimburse for telehealth services, and some insurance companies are offering reimbursement regardless of state guidelines.
 Our recommendation is to ask your insurers directly about how they’re handling telemedicine — and, if they are paying, find out how you should code a virtual visit.
-In the meantime, here is a look at how health insurance providers are responding to the crisis.

 - Self-Pay by Patients: You could consider a direct-to-consumer payment model where patients pay a fee to access your telehealth services, be they real-time synchronous video visits, asynchronous messaging, or both.